Lagator-Group/Plasmid-Gene-Phylogeny-Snakemake/README.md

 ### Config File
 Open `config.yml` and adjust the necessary parameters.
 ### Running the pipeline
+`snakemake -c8 --use-conda --conda-frontend conda` Adjust `-c#` depending on available cores.

+Then make sure to check the alignments and trim as needed.
+Save the trimmed alignments in `data/muscle_trimmed` directory.

-`snakemake -c8 --use-conda --conda-frontend conda`
+`snakemake -s snakefile_iqtree -c8 --use-conda --conda-frontend conda`